Rick Scott: Health care

 Scott has been a harsh critic of the Affordable Care Act (Obamacare), but in his 2018 Senate campaign stopped harshly criticizing the bill.
 In 2017, he said that people with preexisting conditions should be protected.
 In June 2018, when the Trump administration sought to remove provisions of Obamacare protecting people with preexisting conditions, Scott declined to criticize the administration, saying he did not know enough about it to comment.

 Scott has taken a number of positions on Medicaid expansion.
 For much of his first term as governor, he opposed Medicaid expansion in Florida, saying it was too costly.
 In 2013, he came out in support of Medicaid expansion, and reiterated his support in 2014 when he was up for reelection.
 After being reelected, Scott reversed his position and adamantly fought against efforts by the Florida Senate to pass Medicaid expansion in 2015.
 Scott rejected the Medicaid expansion because of his renewed fiscal concerns, saying it is "hard to understand how the state could take on even more federal programs."
+Scott voted against the Inflation Reduction Act in 2022, which allows Medicare to negotiate lower drug prices.

 Scott has been accused of having fueled an HIV epidemic while governor, by ensuring that Florida returned $54 million in unspent federal HIV-prevention grants and blocking $16 million in CDC grants to Miami-Dade and Broward counties.
 The effect of this rejection of federal funds combined with Scott's stance on Medicaid expansion has been described as "helping explain why the state’s HIV epidemic became almost peerlessly severe during Scott’s time in office", with the state accounting for 13% of the country's HIV diagnoses in 2017.
 Scott has opposed most federal grants due to his fiscal conservatism.

 Hurricane Irma

-Scott's handling of Hurricane Irma boosted his profile in advance of his U.S. Senate campaign, with The Hill writing that his "aggressive approach to Irma, which saw him order an extensive evacuation ahead of the storm and coordinate disaster relief efforts as the storm came ashore, has sent his political stock even higher" and that Scott's "preparedness has impressed Republicans and some Democrats."
+Scott's handling of Hurricane Irma boosted his profile in advance of his U.S. Senate campaign, with The Hill writing that his "aggressive approach to Irma, which saw him order an extensive evacuation ahead of the storm and coordinate disaster relief efforts as the storm came ashore, has sent his political stock even higher".

 An investigation by WFOR-TV found that after Hurricane Irma, Scott ignored existing debris removal contracts and instead issued emergency contracts for hurricane clean-up efforts.
 Florida state officials sent an email to several companies on September 11 inviting them to hand in bids for debris clean-up by the next day.
 State officials believed new contracts were needed to speed up the removal process given the severity of Hurricane Irma.
 On September 13, state officials decided to use the services of MCM and Community Asphalt, firms owned by contributors to the Republican Party and Scott's campaigns.
 According to the television station, the emergency contracts cost $28 to $30 million more than the existing contracts.